 I use 6 tablespoons of beans to 34 ounces of fresh filtered water … a ratio of 1 tablespoon of beans for every 6.25 ounces of water.
 Some use more, some use less.

 After finding the right coffee, my next decision was the grinder.
 Of the two major categories of coffee grinders, blade or burr, I decided on a ceramic conical burr grinder.
 I wanted to use the french press brewing method which requires an even grind size – and pretty much everyone agrees that a blade grinder’s heat destroys flavor.

 There are hundreds of choices for a burr grinder from small to large and electric to hand ground.
-Since we never know where we’ll be or if we’ll have access to electricity, I decided on a hand grinder made in Japan called the Porlex Jp-30 Stainless Steel Coffee Grinder.
+Since we never know where we’ll be or if we’ll have access to electricity, I decided on a hand grinder made in Japan called the Porlex JP-30 Coffee Grinder.

 It has the perfect size capacity for our french press, comes apart quickly, cleans easily, and is stainless steel.
 It takes under two minutes to grind my beans and I find it to be a pleasant part of my morning.
 As I grind, releasing the umami-esque aromatics on their path to Carmen’s olfactory sensory neurons … I listen for her to stir.

 For a french press, the coffee grounds must be very coarse – about like coarse bread crumbs or coarse sea salt.